erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/31_sizing.md

 The core challenge is the high base rate that our CMGs experience when they are attached to a swinging crane.

 In a spacecraft the baserate is dictated by the agility requirements, which in turn leads to requirements regarding the output torque of the CMGs.
-The relationship of torques and velocities in a CMG (@eqn:torque-velocity-relation) lead the sizing of the gimbal and gyroscope motor.
+The relationship of torques and velocities in a CMG (see @Eq:torque-velocity-relation) lead the sizing of the gimbal and gyroscope motor.
 Unlike the case of crane dampening, the reaction torque here is self inflicted.
 Also, since most maneuvers will produce a net change of zero in the CMG array's momentum, the size requirements regarding the envelope are much smaller than in our cases, where we have to soak up external influences.